Fetchinator7/server-side-calculator/Outline.md

 ## Stretch Goals

-Clear the history by clicking a separate button.
+~~Only allow the POST call to happen if all necessary input is ready.~~ Clear the history by clicking a separate button.
 Change interface to look like a calculator (based on the default iPhone calculator.)
 Add buttons for each number, but still accept keyboard input.